-- (i) In upward-monotonic and some non-monotonic environment (e.g. embedding under be unaware, exactly one), supervaluationist accounts make good predictions. - (ii) In downward-monotonic environments, the supervaluationist accounts we have discussed make the incorrect prediction that the gestural enrichment doesn't affect the meaning of the sentence.
+- (i) In upward-monotonic and some non-monotonic environment (e.g. embedding under be unaware, exactly one), supervaluationist accounts make potentially good predictions. - (ii) In downward-monotonic environments, the supervaluationist accounts we have discussed make the incorrect prediction that the gestural enrichment doesn't affect the meaning of the sentence.
 They could be supplemented with a presuppositional treatment for such cases, but at the cost of making the analysis quite a bit more complicated. - (iii) On the most intuitive supervaluationist treatment (the Basic Supervaluationist Account, which takes the presence of the gesture to be somehow vague), incorrect predictions are made even with the modification in (ii), especially for the case of embedding under an odd number and between 3 and 5.
-The less natural Pointwise Supervaluationist Account makes better predictions for the first case, but still makes somewhat unintuitive predictions for the second although these would need to be tested.

-□ A cautionary note: supervaluationist accounts of gestures vs. supervaluationist accounts of presuppositions
+The less natural Pointwise Supervaluationist Account makes better predictions for the first case, but still makes somewhat unintuitive predictions for the second although these would need to be tested. - (iv) As mentioned at the end of Section 4.1 (= Anvari's remark), one can derive stronger inferences if we assume that our vagueness-inspired supervaluationist accounts come with a presupposition that the utterance is clearly true or clearly false; we leave an exploration of this direction for future research. - □ A cautionary note: supervaluationist accounts of gestures vs. supervaluationist accounts of presuppositions

 In the foregoing, our use of supervaluations was motivated by the idea that the presence of a gestural enrichment makes it 'vague' whether it should be taken into account or not.
 In our Basic Account, we thus provided truth conditions on which a sentence with a co-speech gesture is true just in case it is true both in its bare form and in its enriched version.
 In our Pointwise Account, we extended this approach pointwise to predicates.
-These vagueness-inspired approaches should be compared to supervaluation-based analyses of presuppositions, which were discussed (and sometimes advocated) in George 2008, Fox 2008, and Schlenker 2008b, among others (see also Beaver and Krahmer 2001 for related approaches using modified versions of Strong Kleene logic).
-These analyses proceed in two steps.
+These vagueness-inspired approaches should be compared to